Four Little Words

 Whilst I’ve been contemplating the book cloth that I might make for the second volume of the book, I cyanotyped an image onto some sheer fabric.
 Cyanotyping onto fabric is something that I’ve been attracted to and tried, somewhat unsuccessfully, over the last couple of years.
 As early as the Interim Show I had visions of long billowing swathes of fabric.

 But what caught my attention was the effect when I held it in front of a mirror, almost like the effect of the 3D printed images you get on postcards and bookmarks.
 I’ve still got a sheet of mirrored acrylic from my ‘A Die and A Log’ and I thought it would be interesting to experiment with layering images over each other on top of a mirrored surface.
 I toned the image with coffee to see what it would like other than in blue.
 I also wondered about using a different process – solar plate printing is something that’s been on my radar for a while, but I think that it can be quite tricky and it’s probably something best learnt in a workshop setting – again something to think about for the future.
-Another option would be a direct image transfer.
-I’m going to give it some further thought and have a play to see if it has legs as an idea.

 It’s impossible for a photo to convey what the eye can see, and also I may need a better image.You can just about make out the reflection of the second head.